stark-contrast/accessibility-check-action/README.md

 ## Setting up your repository

-First, create a Github workflow file at `.github/workflows/starkflow.yml`.
+First, create a GitHub workflow file at `.github/workflows/starkflow.yml`.
 (The file name is important: that’s how Stark finds the correct workflow to run.)

 Next, copy and paste  the following template (update the necessary defaults and remove empty params):